cgnov/Flixster/README.md

 **Flixster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **2.5** hours spent in total
+Time spent: **3.5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [x] User can **scroll through current movies** from the Movie Database API
-* [ ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
+* [x] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
 * [x] For each movie displayed, user can see the following details:
   * [x] Title, Poster Image, Overview (Portrait mode)
   * [x] Title, Backdrop Image, Overview (Landscape mode)